Targeting the Last Minute Shopper

 Gift cards, known in former times as “gift certificates” once had a less-than-stellar reputation.
 Until 2009, individual stores were allowed to set extremely limiting expiration dates on gift certificates, sometimes as short as a month.

 That being said, many shoppers also realize that it would be faster and easier to shop online.
-Thus, removing the main barrier, that of shipping, can be a fantastic boost for last minute shoppers.
-As is often the case in e-commerce, the best solution benefits everyone – you capture a new market, the customer saves time and money.
+Thus, removing the main barrier, that of shipping, can be a fantastic boost for a last minute shopper.
+As is often the case in ecommerce, the best solution benefits everyone – you capture a new market, the customer saves time and money.
 Everyone wins.
+Although it’s especially useful during the holiday season, offering free shipping is an excellent way to boost sales without offering incentives year-round.

 Dedicated “Last Minute Gifts” Sections